This post may contain affiliate links.

 The Ingredients

 • Honey.
 Pickles are traditionally made with water, vinegar, and cane sugar for sweetener.
-I prefer to use honey.
-It’s more natural and adds subtle floral notes.
+I prefer to use honey for its flavor, but you can use sugar if you prefer.

 • Red Pepper Flakes.
 Add up to 1/4 teaspoon for spicy pickled onions.
 I like a tiny pinch (around 1/8 teaspoon) for subtle heat.